 At this stage, only 3D product visualization technology utilizes high poly assets.
-Every other 3D technology: augmented and virtual reality, as well as space planning, are powered by low poly assets, which is why they are not photorealistic, and you can’t use these assets for other purposes (product feeds and thumb images, marketing campaigns on social media and email, catalogs, etc.).
+All of the other 3D technologies like augmented and virtual reality, as well as space planning, are powered by low poly assets.
+That is why these visualizations are not photorealistic, and you can’t use these assets for other purposes (product feeds and thumb images, marketing campaigns on social media and email, catalogs, etc.).

 When we talk about 3D asset type, the most important thing you should remember is that you can convert high poly models to low poly, but not the other way around.

-The companies who adopt technology just for the sake of being cutting edge will eventually cause more harm than good.
-Make sure that you understand who are the primary users of the technology you want to introduce and think about the purpose - will it bring relevant experiences for the users?
+The companies who adopt technology just for the sake of being cutting-edge will eventually do themselves more harm than good.
+Make sure that you understand who the primary users of the technology you want to introduce are and think about the purpose - will it bring relevant experiences to those users?

-Primary users of 3D product visualization technology, as well as augmented and virtual reality, are consumers.
-Millennials and Gen Z are especially excited for shopping furniture with augmented reality.
-According to Interactions, around 60% of US internet users want touse AR to buy furniture.
+The primary users of 3D product visualization technology, as well as augmented and virtual reality, are consumers.
+Millennial and Gen Z shoppers are especially excited for browsing furniture with augmented reality.
+According to Interactions, around 60% of US internet users want to use AR to buy furniture.

 When we talk about space planning, even though it’s a user-friendly tool, it involves a lot of functionalities, and there’s a complexity and a learning curve involved.
 So the best practice is to invest in training and onboarding of store associates as this is a tool for guided visualization.

-Even though most companies focus on omnichannel strategy, every technology is different and typically suits one type of channel more compared with another one.
-Due to expensive headsets and low adoption rate of the technology at this moment VR can be mostly suitable for enriching the in-store experience .
+Even though most companies focus on omnichannel strategies, every technology is different and typically suits one type of channel more than with another one.
+Due to expensive headsets and low adoption rate of the technology at this moment, VR is really only suitable for enriching the in-store experience.
 AR is a completely different case.
 The main purpose of AR is to give customers the possibility of visualizing a piece of furniture in their home.
 Space planning is more suitable for in-store sales rather than online.
-Product visualization with 360-spin helps furniture brands and retailers create engaging shopping experiences online, while also creating an endless aisle in-store using the technology to show an unlimited number of colors, textures and fabric variations.
+Product visualization with 360-spin helps furniture brands and retailers create engaging shopping experiences online, while also creating an endless aisle in-store, using the technology to show an unlimited number of colors, textures and fabric variations.

 4| Expected ROI

 The starting point for setting up a product visualization strategy is defining your goals.
-One of the main differences between 3D visualization technologies is the expected return on investment.
-Whether you want to increase your conversion rates, boost customer confidence, create immersive shopping experiences or entertain customers - it’s up to you to decide and set the product visualization strategy and then choose the right technology that will bring you the expected results.
+One of the main differences between different 3D visualization technologies is their expected return on investment.
+Whether you want to increase your conversion rates, boost customer confidence, create immersive shopping experiences or entertain customers - it’s up to you to decide and set the product visualization strategy.
+After that, then you can choose the right technology that will lead to the desired results.

-If you use high-quality 3D product visualization, you can expect a 20-70% increased conversion.
+If you use high-quality 3D product visualization, you can expect a 20-70% increase in conversion rates.
 The actual uplift depends on many other factors: what technology you’ve used before, your audience, how you build the product page and overall website UX, the product visualization technology you use, etc.

 Increased conversion is the expected ROI for AR as well.
-However, there is still a long way until AR goes mainstream, mainly because of user experience.
+However, AR still has a long way to go until it is mainstream, mainly because of user experience.
 Even though many companies experiment with this technology, the overwhelming majority of them are using low poly.

 When it comes to space planning, the expected ROI, in this case, is increased average order value.
 Research shows that a space planner helps furniture companies increase average sales value by 3 times.

-There's a great buzz around virtual reality - but it’s still early days to talk about VR in terms of measurable ROI.
+There's a great buzz around virtual reality - but it’s still too early to talk about VR in terms of measurable ROI.
 At this point, there are 19M total active VR devices, compared with 2.5B smartphones.
-Besides a much broader distribution of devices, VR also requires specialized software to run - and content of virtual worlds and products for it to be truly meaningful- so that’s a big upfront investment and it’s pretty safe to say it’s not going to be consumer mainstream any time soon.
-For now, if you invest in VR, you can expect increased brand image, especially in the eyes of Millenials and Gen Z.
+Besides needing a much broader distribution of devices, VR also requires specialized software to run - and content of virtual worlds and products for it to be truly meaningful - so that’s a big upfront investment.
+It’s pretty safe to say VR is not going to be consumer mainstream any time soon.
+However, for now, if you invest in VR, you can expect increased brand image, especially in the eyes of Millenials and Gen Z.

 It’s a no-brainer that if you introduce a specific technology, you would like to see as many people as possible accepting it and interacting with it.
 That’s why the adoption rate is one of the most important aspects you should take into consideration when deciding about product visualization technology.

 If you have 3D product visualization on your website, it’s very likely that everyone that visits your site will see the 3D visuals.
-So the adoption rate for this technology is close to 100%.
-As we see that more and more people start their journey online, your website becomes the first touchpoint and first impression for your brand.
+So, that means that the adoption rate for this technology is close to 100%.
+As we are seeing that more and more people start their shopping journey online, your website becomes the first touchpoint and first impression of your brand.

-As mentioned previously, the space planning can become a powerful in-store tool in the hands of a smart store associate.
-However, this tool is more for customers that plan to equip their home, or plan to buy more products.
-A customer that plans to buy a single product, like a sofa, it’s less likely to invest time to visualize the space with this tool.
+As mentioned previously, space planning with VR can become a powerful in-store tool in the hands of a smart store associate.
+However, this tool is more for customers that plan to equip their entire home, or plan to buy several products.
+A customer that plans to buy a single product, like a sofa, is less likely to invest time in visualizing their space with this tool.

 Different technologies are used for different use cases.

-3D product visualization will help you in product personalization and creating a unified omnichannel experience.
-This is a logical and justified investment for products with a high number of variations, but it also applies to products with one variation, because once you have the core 3D asset, you can leverage it across channels and platforms thus maximizing the value of the asset.
+3D product visualization will help you with product personalization and creating a unified omnichannel experience.
+This is a logical and justified investment for products with a high number of variations, but it also applies to products with one variation, because once you have the core 3D asset, you can leverage it across channels and platforms, thus maximizing the value of the asset.

 Customers use augmented reality to visualize virtual products in a real environment.
 With AR customers can “try before they buy” as they can insert virtual objects, such as sofas, tables, and chairs, into their home and immediately see how the piece of furniture would look.
-This way customers can virtually “try out” furniture, not worrying about bad decisions on interiors or decoration, which removes a huge weight from their shoulders before the big purchase.
+This way customers can virtually “try out” furniture, and not worry about bad decisions in interior design or decoration, which removes a huge weight from their shoulders before the big purchase.

 With virtual reality, you can introduce immersive virtual store experiences.
-Furniture retailers experiment with this technology to attract more customers in-store and to eventually create the store of the future with limited physical space, but with unique, immersive experiences.
+Furniture retailers experiment with this technology to attract more customers in-store and to eventually create the store of the future, which has limited physical space, but offers unique, immersive experiences.

-Space planners are a helpful visualization tool that lets brands and retailers turn 2D blueprints into realistic 3D models.
-This technology allows users to insert 3D furniture replications into the user’s space, helping them visualize how space would look with the new setting.
+Space planners are a helpful visualization tool that let brands and retailers turn 2D blueprints into realistic 3D models.
+This technology allows users to insert 3D furniture replications directly into their space, helping them visualize how the room would look with the new setting.

-When deciding about new technology, one of the first things that comes to retailers’ minds is: how much this costs?
-When we talk about visualization technologies the best way to answer this question is to look through the prism of costs, ROI and adoption rate.
-In this particular case, there are medium investments costs for 3D product visualization, augmented reality and space planning.
+When deciding on new technology, one of the first things that retailers think is: how much is this going to cost?
+When we talk about visualization technologies, the best way to answer this question is to look through the prism of costs, ROI and adoption rate.
+In this particular case, there are medium investment costs for 3D product visualization, augmented reality and space planning.
 For virtual reality, on the other hand, the costs are still high due to the expensive equipment and the low adoption rate.

 This is just the tip of the iceberg.
 Deciding on the right 3D product visualization technology for your business is a multifaceted process.
-If you want more insights that will help you choose the right technology, as well as examples and game plan for different technologies, make sure to spare 40 minutes and access our on-demand webinar, where our CEO Janus Jagd talks about ways to use 3D Furniture Visualization Technologies to create interactive, content-rich websites and delightful shopping experience.
+If you want more insights that will help you choose the right technology, as well as examples and game plans for different technologies, check out our 40-minute, on-demand webinar, where our CEO Janus Jagd talks about different ways to use 3D furniture visualization technologies to create interactive, content-rich websites and delightful shopping experience.